YunoHost/doc/torhiddenservice.md

-# Using Yunohost as a Tor Hidden Service
+# Using YunoHost as a Tor Hidden Service

 See https://www.torproject.org/docs/tor-hidden-service.html.en